The Wesleyan Methodist Chapel in Charnham Street was built in 1869-70 on the site of the White Hart Inn (which traded from 1686 until 1864).

 - Wesleyan Chapel, shortly before it was demolished, 1971.

 The predecessor to the Wesleyan Chapel was the Ebenezer Chapel in Church Street which had been built in 1807.

-The new Wesleyan Chapel was built at a cost of about £3,000, after which the old Ebenezer Chapel in Church Street was used only for a Day and Sunday School.
+When the new Wesleyan Chapel opened, the old Ebenezer Chapel in Church Street was used only for a Day and Sunday School.

 With the increase in traffic in the 20th century, this proved to be a poor site both as a Church and as a school as people found it difficult to cross the busy road.
 In 1970 it was finally closed and was demolished the following year.